reachkrishnaraj/kafka-elasticsearch-standalone-consumer/README.md

 ### _As described in the illustration above, here is how the StandAlone Consumer works:_

-* Lets say, Kafka has a topic named, say `Topic_1`
+* Kafka has a topic named, say `Topic_1`

 * Lets say, `Topic_1` has 5 partitions.

-* Now, there is a needed to read, process the messages from Kafka and index it in ElasticSearch
+* Now, there is a needed to read, process the messages from Kafka and ElasticSearch

 * In order to do that, have 5 Config Files and start 5 instances of this Standalone Consumer by tying each config file to the respective Consumer Instance.